mozilla-services/autograph/docs/architecture.rst

 Overview
 --------

+Autograph exists to consolidate the storage and operations of cryptographic key inside a high-security service, and avoid having individual services implement and operate their own crypto.

-Autograph is a web service designed to issue digital signatures based on data or hashes submitted to its API endpoints.
-It supports a variety of signature formats, or signers, and exposes them through a standard set of JSON endpoints.
+Autograph is a web service designed to issue digital signatures for files, data or hashes submitted to its API endpoints.
+It supports a variety of signature formats, called signers, and exposes them through a JSON API that requires strong authentication of incoming requests.

 Clients connect to the autograph service via HTTP and authenticate using a Hawk Authorization header.
 The signing request contains the data to be signed,